akka/akka/akka-docs/src/main/paradox/typed/cluster.md

-A production solution for downing is provided by [Split Brain Resolver](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html), which is part of the [Lightbend Platform](http://www.lightbend.com/platform).
+A production solution for downing is provided by [Split Brain Resolver](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html), which is part of the [Akka Platform](https://www.lightbend.com/akka-platform).
-If you don’t have a Lightbend Platform Subscription, you should still carefully read the [documentation](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html) of the Split Brain Resolver and make sure that the solution you are using handles the concerns and scenarios described there.
+If you don’t have a Lightbend Subscription, you should still carefully read the [documentation](https://doc.akka.io/docs/akka-enhancements/current/split-brain-resolver.html) of the Split Brain Resolver and make sure that the solution you are using handles the concerns and scenarios described there.